 The heavy is presented in a 100 g (3.5 oz) aluminum tin with screw lid to close it firmly for protection against humidity and dirt.
 Labels are stickers.
 On the front, will find the brand’s name and product type.
 At the back: info on the pomade and brand, ingredients, hold and shine levels, directions for use.

 Jay was so friendly to send me his heavy to test it out for a review!
 Thanks, Jay!

 More info: http://grandclassicgrooming.com/

 Breakdown: the pomade feels thick, sticky, waxy, but not too waxy.
-It breaks down into a creamy texture, no stickiness anymore.
+It breaks down into a creamy texture, not much of a sticky feel noticeable.
 It’s not greasy and not dry either.
-I had a few little clumps of wax that were easy to melt between the palms = this applies to the top layer only.
+I had a few little clumps of wax that were easy to melt between the palms (this applies to the top layer only).

 My hair kept stayed put the whole day!
-No sag or splits, nearly no loose hairs = it laid as good as in the morning, period!
-Circumstances I was in: no heavy-duty, temperatures around 50, not much of a wind, no sun, rainy and a little rain on my bangs.
+No sag or splits, nearly no loose hairs; it laid as good as in the morning, period!
+Circumstances I was in: no heavy-duty, temperatures around 50° F (10° C), not much of a wind, no sun, rainy and a little rain on my bangs.